 Maya Chen • UX Researcher

 I’m usually wary of hype, but OpenCL Compute (Paperback) earns it.
-The Heterogeneous Computing chapters are concrete enough to test.
+The OpenCL chapters are concrete enough to test.

 Omar Reyes • Data Engineer